 This is the vision we hold for the future and the challenge that all religions should take up for themselves.

 – Excerpt from Integral Church: Handbook of Ceremonies and Rituals.

 Who is your pastor/minister?

 We pride ourselves in having an interfaith and multi-perspectival approach to interfaith ministry.
-Our US circles are facilitated by our founder, Rev. Joran Oppelt, ordained by the Universal Life Church in 2003, is currently serving as our minister and is joined at our services every month by community leaders and representatives from various faith communities.
+Our US circles are facilitated by our founder, Rev. Joran Oppelt, is currently serving as our minister and is joined at our services every month by community leaders and representatives from various faith communities.
 Our Hungary circles are facilitated by psychologist Erzsébet Vizinger.

 Where is your church located?